ningchencontact/azure-docs.zh-tw/articles/sql-database/sql-database-recovery-using-backups.md

 ---
-title: 從備份還原資料庫
+title: Restore a database from a backup
-description: 瞭解時間點還原，其可讓您復原最多35天的 Azure SQL 資料庫。
+description: Learn about point-in-time restore, which enables you to roll back an Azure SQL database up to 35 days.
 services: sql-database
 ms.service: sql-database
 ms.subservice: backup-restore